fastruby/blog/_posts/2019-11-04-intruducing-skunk-stink-score-calculator.md

 That means that you will have to run your test suite with SimpleCov enabled **before you call `skunk`**.

-Total Stink Score is not a useful metric within a single project, as the total will continue to grow as you add more features to your application.
+Total Skunk Score is not a useful metric within a single project, as the total will continue to grow as you add more features to your application.
 It is certainly a useful metric if you use it to _compare two projects_.

 ## Known Issues

-The calculation of the Stink Score is not 100% accurate.
+The calculation of the Skunk Score is not 100% accurate.
 It is comparing a module's code coverage and a module's complexity.
 It should be a method-based
-calculation: It should calculate the complexity of a method, the code coverage of the same method, then calculate the Stink Score per method.
+calculation: It should calculate the complexity of a method, the code coverage of the same method, then calculate the Skunk Score per method.

-Finally, the Stink Score of a module should be the sum of all the Stink Scores in the module.
+Finally, the Skunk Score of a module should be the sum of all the Skunk Scores in the module.

 ## Roadmap

 Assessing code quality for an application shouldn't stop at the application level.
-The Stink Score of our application is composed by two Stink Scores:
+The Skunk Score of our application is composed by two Skunk Scores:

-- Stink Score of your application
+- Skunk Score of your application
-- Stink Score of your dependencies
+- Skunk Score of your dependencies

-Right now Skunk will only calculate Stink Score for your application code.
-In the future it should consider your dependencies as well, generating a Stink Score for each individual dependency.
+Right now Skunk will only calculate Skunk Score for your application code.
+In the future it should consider your dependencies as well, generating a Skunk Score for each individual dependency.

-The best way to assess progress in your project is to keep track of the Stink Score average over time.
+The best way to assess progress in your project is to keep track of the Skunk Score average over time.
 Is that number going up?
 Is it going down?
-How much does your pull request change the Stink Score average?
+How much does your pull request change the Skunk Score average?
 Right now Skunk does not support this, so you will have to do it manually.

 ## Final Thoughts

 I know that "stink" is a negative word to judge an application's technical debt and it might lead you down a negative path.
-By all means I don't want the Stink Score to be used in a witch hunt, to point fingers at code authors, or in a negative way in your team.
+By all means I don't want the Skunk Score to be used in a witch hunt, to point fingers at code authors, or in a negative way in your team.

-I seriously hope that you can use the Stink Score as the compass to move your team in the right direction.
-You should be able to use the Stink Score as a compass to gradually pay off technical debt:
+I seriously hope that you can use the Skunk Score as the compass to move your team in the right direction.
+You should be able to use the Skunk Score as a compass to gradually pay off technical debt:

-- Writing tests which increase code coverage will improve the Stink Score
+- Writing tests which increase code coverage will improve the Skunk Score
-- Refactoring complex files will improve the Stink Score
+- Refactoring complex files will improve the Skunk Score

 Skunk will show you your location in _the map of technical debt_.
 It will also show you a few paths to take to get to a better place.
 You will be able to